 What level of English do I need to join the program?

-How do I apply to the program?
+How do I submit my documents for the program?

-How to pay
+How to pay for the program

 Questions about documents